Stuart Schrader

 Education: PhD, New York University

-I am Associate Research Professor in the Center for Africana Studies and the Associate Director of the Program in Racism, Immigration, and Citizenship.
+I am Associate Professor of History and the Director of the Chloe Center for the Critical Study of Racism, Immigration, and Colonialism.
 I am the author of Badges Without Borders: How Global Counterinsurgency Transformed American Policing(University of California Press, 2019).
 At Hopkins, I teach courses on police and prisons, Black social movements, and social theory.
-I am one of the four faculty leaders of Inheritance Baltimore: Humanities and Arts Education for Black Liberation, a multiyear project funded by the Andrew W. Mellon Foundation.
 In 2023, I was awarded the Johns Hopkins Alumni Association Excellence in Undergraduate Teaching Award by the Krieger School of Arts & Sciences.

 My first monograph is Badges Without Borders: How Global Counterinsurgency Transformed American Policing (University of California Press, Fall 2019).
 It examines the relationship between US projections of power overseas and the rise of the carceral state at home.
 Badges Without Borders shows that during the Cold War the United States used policing experts to modernize police in the developing world, for the purpose of preventing revolution.
 These experts, in turn, shaped the domestic response to Black insurgency during the 1960s, creating expansive new bureaucracies of criminal justice and aggressive policing techniques and technologies.
 This book demonstrates that overseas state-building in the domain of security has profound and negative effects on democracy at home.